22

 REI has an extensive selection of pre-packed first-aid kits here.
 If you’re going to make your own first-aid kit, we recommend including: lip balm, aspirin, bandages, antihistamine, Dramamine, Imodium or similar tablets for mild cases of diarrhea, electrolyte powder, insect repellent, extra prescription drugs you may be taking, and any other medications you use regularly.
 It can be hard to find your go-to OTC medications in other countries, so come prepared.

-For protection against viruses like the coronavirus and influenza, bring high-quality KN95 masks, COVID-19 antigen tests, and plenty of hand sanitizer.
+Even though the COVID-19 pandemic has eased, we still recommend bringing a few high-quality KN95 masks, COVID-19 antigen tests, and plenty of hand sanitizer.

 Travel Pillow